 The Transaction Check tool is based on the latest Chrome version.
 It supports frameworks such as React.js, Angular.js, Vue.js and so forth.

-The Transaction Check monitors specific elements of a site, including:
+The Transaction Check monitors specific elements of a site in intervals ranging from 5 to 60 minutes, including:

 - Signup forms